deepfakes/faceswap/INSTALL.md

     - Laptop CPUs can often run the software, but will not be fast enough to train at reasonable speeds
 - **A powerful GPU**
     - Currently, Nvidia GPUs are fully supported. and AMD graphics cards are partially supported through plaidML.
-    - If using an Nvidia GPU, then it needs to support at least CUDA Compute Capability 3.0 or higher.
+    - If using an Nvidia GPU, then it needs to support at least CUDA Compute Capability 3.5.
+(Release 1.0 will work on Compute Capability 3.0)
       To see which version your GPU supports, consult this list: https://developer.nvidia.com/cuda-gpus Desktop cards later than the 7xx series are most likely supported.
 - **A lot of patience**